jmcunx/jmerge/README.md

 | MATCHED:  005 | E | 005|EB | B100
 | MATCHED:  005 | E | 005|EC | B104

-And this is the Match Stats File you can request to be created:
+And this is the Output Match Stats File you can request to be created:

 | Count of Matches | Key Value |